When you start a business, do you aim to be profitable from day one?

-For example, in one of my courses, I wanted to target business people.
-Over time, I found that I have a mix of business people, and also people who just want to learn video editing.
+For example, in one of my courses, I initially thought that my target market is business people.
+Over time, I found that I have an equal mix of entrepreneurs and also people who just want learn a skill for leisure.

-My plan for the document selling website was that when I could afford it, I’d find a web developer to create a more sexy version.
-However, due to some circumstances, I had to shut down the site.
+As I mentioned above, my plan for the website was that when I have sufficient regular sales, I’d pay a web developer to create a more refined sexy version.
+However, due to some circumstances, I had to shut down the site not long after launch.

 By doing the site the cheap unsexy way, it saved me a quite a bit of money.

 As you start to get sales and customer, then you can build your website, logo, tagline etc. Now that you know who your majority of your customers are, your marketing can be tuned to such customers.